bliutech/RendeYou/README.md

 _RendeYou_ is a **MERN Stack** full stack web application that connects users with an emphasis on immediate meetups with friends.

-To check a currently deployed version of RendeYou, please visit [https://rendeyou.bliu.tech](https://rendeyou.bliu.tech).\
+To check a currently deployed version of RendeYou, please visit [https://rendeyou.bliu.tech](https://rendeyou.bliu.tech).

-**Warning:** It is recommend that you use Firefox for this deployment of RendeYou and you will need to unblock mixed content.
-For more information on how to do this, visit the instructions [here](https://support.mozilla.org/en-US/kb/mixed-content-blocking-firefox).
+**Note:** It is recommended you run RendeYou either on Chrome or Firefox.
+Running this web app on Safari is undefined behavior.

 ## Table of Contents
 - [Features](https://github.com/bliutech/RendeYou/#features)